 Source: Manulife Investment Management, 2021.
 SFI refers to the Sustainable Forestry Initiative; FSC refers to the Forest Stewardship Council; PEFC refers to the Programme for the Endorsement of Forest Certification.
 All GHG figures shown in thousand tCO2e; carbon sequestered includes net forest carbon stock growth and long-term storage in harvested wood products.
 GHG profile for Chile will be available in 2023 after a full year of data is available.
 Scope 1 emissions are direct emissions from sources that we control.
 These include timberland emissions from fertilization and prescribed burns.
 Scope 3 emissions are indirect emissions in the value chain.
 Timber emissions associated with harvesting activity are classified as scope 3 as harvesting is conducted by contractors.
-Positive net carbon sequestration means removals.
+Positive net carbon sequestration means removals exceed emissions; negative net carbon sequestration means emissions exceed removals.